Explorer (EP): Composition

 The EP features old-school hip-hop and new jack swing genres that Eunhyuk grew up with.

-The EP begins with an Eunhyuk-written song, "A-yo" to introduce the EP in a short and intense way.
+The EP begins with a Eunhyuk-written song, "A-yo" to introduce the EP in a short and intense way.
 The second song is the lead single "Up n Down", which is described as a new jack swing song with funky synthesizer sounds reminiscent of the 1990s with the lyrics encouraging the listeners to enjoy the moment.
 The third song "Trap" is a new jack swing song with a synth and drum sound.

 "You & I" is a dance-pop song with disco-style guitar and bass with guest vocals from Super Junior bandmate Cho Kyu-hyun.
 "Step By Step" is a modern take on new jack swing with its lyrics depicting taking small steps at a time.
 "Second Chances" is a medium-tempo pop song with a hopeful message.
 The EP concludes with R&B special track "Empty" which features Donghae as the lyricist and the composer, narrating the longing of a departing lover and reliving memories together.